sderosiaux/every-single-day-i-tldr/README.md

 - https://www.webworldwide.io/ connectivity stats all over the world, all countries listed?
 - https://vorpus.org/blog/why-does-calloc-exist/ interesting to know about calloc.
 Its implementation may vary and use copy-on-write instead of allocating the whole buffer.
 - https://github.com/juliangruber/review easy and slick. an app to render any website with any format, and combine the whole into a page.
 Nice to monitor (browser updates..) or just to monitor competitors :)
+- http://blog.bugreplay.com/post/153861574674/fkadblock-how-publishers-are-defeating-ad blocking adblockers: a few techniques
+- http://calendar.perfplanet.com/2016/http2-push-the-details/ h2 push is very complicated to put in place and use. push or resource hints? tcp slow start. (tcp send small packets, then increase to test the network).
+It's not production ready yet, the gain does not seem really great, use-cases are not clear..
+- https://www.youtube.com/watch?v=jaqDA7Btm3c styled-components in React.
+Build a pure UI component just from css written in a tagged template literal.
+Then wrap any other component around.

 # 04-12-2016